Charming English Towns You Need to Know About:

 Before traveling to England, I am embarrassed to disclose that my initial perception of the country consisted solely of London.
 Somewhat alike certain misguided global citizens who think we Canadians live inside igloos in a perpetual ice age, I was fixated on the glitz and glam of London, as if it completely represented its entire country.

-Although the posh, cosmopolitan city of London is quintessential to any trip across the pond, there is SO much more to England than the hustle and bustle of its infamous capital city.
+Although the posh, cosmopolitan city of London is quintessential to any trip across the pond, there is SO much more to England than the hustle and bustle of its infamous capital city (though if you are visiting the capital, here are the best ways to experience London).
 As I discovered during the few months I lived in South East Sussex, there are many unique destinations ranging from quaint towns with captivating architecture to picturesque costal landscapes – all just a brief train ride away.

 So…Here are some charming English destinations you’ve probably never heard of…and why you NEED to know about them.

 Fifty-five miles South East from London, this sleepy town is home to the enchanting castle ‘Battle Abbey’.
 As the town’s name suggests, it is situated on the historic battleground of the 1066 ‘Battle of Hastings’.
 The castle complex Battle Abbey was build in 1095 to commemorate the 1066 battle.